-Aimee's final comic became the 25-page story Europe's Waiting Room.
+Aimee's comic became the 25-page story Europe's Waiting Room.
 Her colleagues Judith and Mei-Li each made a stunning graphic report of their own.
 The reports were published and exhibited on various locations.
 Since its publication, Aimee has given several lectures about her experiences in the camps and the importance of graphic journalism.
-Read the final work below.

 Full colour /